-I am a Postdoctoral Researcher in the Wall Lab in the Institute for Human Genetics at the University of California, San Francisco.
-My primary research interest in my postoctoral work is analysis of large scale human genetic and genomic data, with a particular focus on studying imputation and recombination rates in humans.
+Before that, I was a Postdoctoral Researcher in the Wall Lab in the Institute for Human Genetics at the University of California, San Francisco.
+My primary research interest during my postoctoral work at UCSF was in analysis of large scale human genetic and genomic data, with a particular focus on studying imputation and recombination rates in humans.

 Previously, I was a graduate student in the UC Berkeley-UC San Francisco Graduate Program in Bioengineering working with Prof. Teresa Head-Gordon.
 The primary interest of the Teresa Head-Gordon Lab is application of molecular simulation methods to chemical and biological problems.
 My PhD research involved working towards understanding the impact of dynamics of biomolecules and solvent in the context of biomolecular activities.